CozyPlantlady/hangman-game/README.md

 When game is run on Heroku, the hangman-logo is not visible unless scrolled up.
 This is because there is a lot of text printed at once.
 Can be fixed by adjusting what is printed first.
 - Fix: First hangman picture removed for now.

+User can cheat the game by giving any right letter until game counts that the word is long enough.
+- Fix: Moved the user_guess funtion to the game.py folder, so that it could access the global GUESSED_LETTERS variable.
+This makes sure that if a letter is in the word, but already guessed, it wasn't sent to guessed letters list as a duplicate.

 ### Not fixed